Zometa Concentrated Solution for infusion (calcium and bone metabolism medicines)

 - you take any other biphosphonates

-- you had or have pain in the teeth, gums or jaw, swelling or numbness of the jaw or a "heavy jaw feeling" or loosening of a tooth
+- you had or have pain in the teeth, gums or jaw, swelling or numbness of the jaw or a "heavy jaw feeling" or loosening of a tooth or any other oral issues

 - you take medication that may lower calcium levels in your blood and you may require calcium with Vitamin D supplements.